Cardiff Demons

 The Cardiff Demons RLFC name has been used multiple times over the years.
 Firstly for a now-defunct men's rugby league side, and subsequently for a women's rugby league side who began in 2021.

 The men's side played out of St. Peters RFC in the east of Cardiff, Wales and played in the Welsh Premier of the Rugby League Conference.

 The women's team competed in the RFL Women's Super League South from its inaugural season in June 2021.
 In 2024 this was replaced by the Southern Championship.
+In 2025, Cardiff transferred to the Northern Championship which was renamed as the National Championship the following season.